-Autumr 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 To show that the information provpictogram is of liuse beyond answ simple questions.
-To construct a bit to separate differitems.
-Use 2Question (a tree) to answer questions.
-To use a databas answer more consearch questions.
-To use the search find information.
-To start to introd the children the i 'ownership' of th creative work.
-To know how to saved work and comments in the Work To know how to Purple Mash To become familit the types of resor available in the 's section.
-To start to add pand text to work To explore the To section of Purple Mash.
-To resplore Game on Purple Mash.
-To resplore Game on Purple Mash.
-To resplore Game on Purple Mash.
-To be introduced to music digitally usin 2Sequence.
-To explore, edit and combine sounds using 2Sequence of sounds into the sounds into the sounds exciton.
-To record their own and upload it into the sounds. section.
-To create their own using the sounds withey have added to Sounds. section.
-To create their own using the sounds withey have added to Sounds. sounds. section.
-To accele the sounds into the sounds. tool to sounds. tool to sounds. tool to sounds. section.
-To create their own using the sounds withey have added to Sounds. section. anniliar crures. the sounds. <l< td="">r making y y t t t t t t t t t t t t tof • To explore how a story can be presented in different ways. • To make a quiz about a story or • class topic. • To make a fact file on a nonfiction topic. • Connect file to make a publisher fact file on a nonfiction topic. • To make a presentation to the • class.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1/2 To show that the information provided on pictogram is of limited use beyond answering simple questions.
+To construct a binary tree to separate different items.
+Use 2Question (a binary tree) to answer questions.
+To use a database to answer more complex search questions.
+To use the search tool to find information.
+To login safely.
+To know how to find saved work and teacher comments in the Online Work To know how to search Purple Mash To become more familiar with the types of resources available in the Topics. section.
+To explore the Tools section of Purple Mash and to learn about the common icons used in for Save, Print, Open, New.
+To explore familiar with the information of the common icons used in for Save, Print, Open, New.
+To explore the Tools section of Purple Mash.
+To and trat and the importance of logging out when they have finished.
+To be introduced to making music digitally using 2Sequence.
+To explore, edit and combine sounds using 2Sequence.
+To upload a sound from a bank of sounds into the Sounds section.
+To record their own sound and upload it into the Sounds. section.
+To create their own tune using the sounds which they have added to the Sounds section.
+To emphasise the importance of following instructions.
+To follow and create simple instructions on the computer.
+To consider how the order of instructions affects the result.
+To explore how a story can be presented in different ways.
+To make a quiz about a story or class topic.
+To make a fact file on a nonfiction topic.
+Connect file to make a publisher fact file on a nonfiction topic.
+To make a presentation to the class.
 To understand functionality of the basic direction keys To be able to use the direction keys to complete challenges successfully.
 To understand how to create and debug a set of instructions (algorithm).
 To use additional direction keys as part of their algorithm.
 To understand how to change and extend the algorithm list.
-To recate a longer algorithm for an activity.
+To create a longer algorithm for an activity.
 To provide an opportunity for the children to set challenges for each other.
 To be introduced to e-books and to 2Create a Story.
 To continue a previously saved story.
-To add sound to a story including voice recording and music the children have created.
-To work on a more complex story including adding backgrounds and copying and pasting pages.
-To use additional features to enhance their stories.
-To share their e-books on a class display board. </l<> r making y y t t t t t t t t t t t t t of • To explore how a story can be presented in different ways. • To make a quiz about a story or • class topic. • To make a fact file on a nonfiction topic. • Connect file to make a publisher fact file on a nonfiction topic. • To make a presentation to the • class.
-To understand functionality of the basic direction keys To be able to use the direction keys to complete challenges successfully.
-To understand how to create and debug a set of instructions (algorithm).
-To use additional direction keys as part of their algorithm.
-To understand how to change and extend the algorithm list.
-To recate a longer algorithm for an activity.
-To provide an opportunity for the children to set challenges for each other.
-To be introduced to e-books and to 2Create a Story.
-To continue a previously saved story.
-To add sound to a story including voice recording and music the children have created.
+To add animation to a story including voice recording and music the children have created.
 To work on a more complex story including adding backgrounds and copying and pasting pages.
 To use additional features to enhance their stories.
 To share their e-books on a class display board.